MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 >[!NOTE]
 > - The purpose of the testing is to familiarize users with the swapping process and liquidity operations of the Uniswap decentralized exchange, as well as to identify any issues that users may encounter.
 > - This testing is conducted on the Arbitrum mainnet.
-Completing all the steps may require $1-3 in ETH for fees.
+Completing all the steps may require $1-3 in ETH for fees, depending on network condition.
 > - Please note that this testing is not incentivized, and participants will not receive any rewards.
 > - Test tokens have no value and intended fot test purpose only.